Sampradaya: Early Sampardayas (Sampardai)

 Akaali Nihangs – Typically viewed as the armed forces of the Sikh Panth.
 As institutionalised by Guru Gobind Singh, the 10th Guru.
 Within this order there are the two main ones: Buddha Dal – army of elders, and Tarna Dal – army of youth.
 Connected to these two are several smaller sub-orders.
 Buddha Dal holds authority in all matters concerning the Akaali Nihang order – the president of Buddha Dal was previously always also the president of the Akaal Takht, the highest temporal authority of the Sikh Panth.
 Technically the sect belongs to the Sahibzada (son) of the 10th Guru, Baba Fateh Singh.

 Nirmalas – Indic scholars within the Sikh Panth.
 Traditionally studying a vast array of Indic and some non-Indic literature, as well as producing texts.
 They also engage in dialogue and discourse with other Dharmik paths.
 Claim institutionalisation by the 10th Guru also.
 According to their traditional beliefs, the Nirmala Sikh tradition was founded by Guru Gobind Singh in the late 17th century when he sent five Sikhs to Varanasi (Kansi) to learn Sanskrit and Hindu religious texts.
 Notable Nirmalas include Kavi Santokh Singh (who was also a student of Giaani Samparda), and Pundit Tara Singh.
 This Samparda still exist today.

-Sant Samparda – A traditional Khalsai order, tracing back to the tenth Sikh Guru, Guru Gobind Singh, also known as Bhai Daya Singh Samparda.
-This Taksal (school) was founded by Bhai Daya Singh, the Mukhi of the original Panj Pyaare, under the hukam(command) of Guru Gobind Singh in the early 1700s, aiming to pass down the divine knowledge of Naam and Gurbani to the community.
+Bhai Daya Singh Samparda – A traditional Khalsai order, tracing back to the tenth Sikh Guru, Guru Gobind Singh, also known as Nirmal Sant Samparda.
+This Sampardaya was founded by Bhai Daya Singh, the Mukhi of the original Panj Pyaare, under the hukam(command) of Guru Gobind Singh in the early 1700s, aiming to pass down the divine knowledge of Naam and Gurbani to the community.
 The word 'Sant' translates to 'saint', an enlightened being who has attained spiritual enlightenment and divine knowledge through union with God.
 Many prominent saints have emerged from this Samparda, including Baba Sahib Singh Bedi, Baba Maharaj Singh, Sant Karam Singh, Sant Isher Singh and Sant Ranjit Singh Virakt.

 Udasi – An ascetic order who were traditionally caretakers of Gurdwaras and involved in missionary work.
 Certain practises of theirs diverge from mainstream Sikh belief although they do not promote this to others.
 The order was started by Baba Sri Chand, the eldest Sahibzada (son) of the 1st Guru, Guru Nanak.
 Baba Sri Chand is their Gurdev/Ustadh.
 Still exist today.

 Sevapanthis – Philanthropists, involved in helping others or doing seva – free service without expectation of reward.
 They are also engaged in scholarly work.
 The order was first headed by Bhai Kahnaiya, a Sikh of the 10th Guru – who famously helped wounded enemy soldiers during war time by providing medical care.
 Hardly exist today.

 Gyaaniyan Samparda – the university of Sikhi, whilst technically not an order, it essentially serves as one.
 Made up from individuals belonging to all of the above sects.
 Many branches within this order.

 The Damdami Taksal claims direct lineage from the Giani Samparda, although this is a topic of contention.